0xPARC/0xparc-intro-book/src/pcp.typ

 and one wishes to find a satisfying assignment.

 Let's say there are $N$ variables and $E$ equations, and $N$ and $E$ are both large.
-Penny has worked really hard and figured out a satisfying assignment
+Peggy has worked really hard and figured out a satisfying assignment
 $ A colon {x_1, ..., x_N} -> FF_q $
 and wants to convince Victor she has this $A$.
 Victor really hates reading,